jstawarz/Final_Ski_Resort/README.md

 Status - Warren will be working over the next week to create a Postgres database and set up the ERD.

-### Machine Learning Model
+### Machine Learning Model - NLP

-Expanding on the Machine Learning model, Fabiana is working to develop a NLP model to parse the review data.
-Fabiana has developed a provisional model and will be working with the team over the weekend to troubleshoot the model and begin the asscoiated data analysis.
+## NLP Classification

-The team is also working to brainstorm potential regression models to make predictions for future ski visits.
+Thwe team is working to create an NLP (Natural Language processing) Model using average weather data, and text review data, to provide insights for optmization ski resorts experiences.

-Using past weather, vistor and review data, the team will utilize Machine Learning with timeseries data and the ARIMA model to perform trend analysis and predict future ski visits to the resorts of interest.
+#### Process
+*Collect text review data
+*Cleaning and creating a new dataframe
+*Nomalizing process
+*Tokenization
+*Stop word removal

+For the data process we will use SpaCy, an annotation tool to enable a fast level of iteration to work on entity recognition and intent detection for language classification.

 ### Results (Provisional)